datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 ## Explore Metadata Attributes

 We can begin to explore the contents of our EML file and associated data that it describes.
 Let's start at the **dataset** level.
-We can use `eml_get` to view the contact information for the dataset, the keywords and it's associated temporal and spatial (if relevant) coverage.
+We can use `slots` to view the contact information for the dataset and a description of the methods.

     # view the contact name listed in the file